inbeacon/cordova-plugin-inbeacon/README.md

 ## Standard application

-For the most common implementation, just include the plugin and your're ready.
+Just include the plugin and your're ready.

 ## Testing the application with beacons
 Go to the inbeacon backend and create a region, a location and a beacon to set up your beacon infrastructure.
 Now create a campaign with a beacon trigger, a notification action and a textview.